X-PLUG/Multi-LLM-Agent/README.md

 ## News
-* [01.30] We released code of ✨$\alpha$-UMi with its pre-trained and instruction tuning checkpoints.
+* [01.30] We released code of ✨α-UMi with its pre-trained and instruction tuning checkpoints.

 ## Checkpoints